SLRXXX/rucstudy/README.md

 rucstudy
 ========
-To assist our courses online.
+A web system to assist our courses.